 Upon testing you find that the scroll method doesn't give you enough time to record the message being output by the micro:bit.
 Replace this line with a function call to display_message, passing in the message as an argument.

-If you tried to run the program now an error would occur as we have not yet provided a definition for this function!
+If you tried to run the program now, an error would occur as we have not yet provided a definition for this function!

-Back towards the start of your program, define the function you have just called.
+Return towards the start of your program and define the function you have just called.

 In this function, iterate through each letter in message using a for loop, and use the display.show() method to output this letter to the LED panel.